 Hardy from Zones 5-9, and down to -20°F once well established.
-We recommend a layer of mulch around this plant in the winter to protect from freezes.
+We recommend a layer of mulch around this plant in the winter to protect it from freezes.

 Plant in part sun to shade for best results.
-However, yellow color will be more vibrant with a bit of sunlight.
+However, the yellow color will be more vibrant with a bit of sunlight.

 Water regularly after planting until established, traditionally at least 3 months.
 This will allow the roots to reach deeper, which will help to ensure its long-term success.
-Afterwards, the Everillo only needs supplemental watering is during times of drought.
+Afterward, the Everillo only needs supplemental watering is during times of drought.

 Plant Everillo in moist, well-drained garden soil.
 Poor drainage will lead to root rot and the expiration of the plant.

 A light application of fertilizer in spring is sufficient for this grass to thrive.

 Snip off old foliage in spring, if desired.

 For more tips on caring for your ground cover grasses check out our ground cover grasses care guide.

 For a seamless planting, plant your Everillo Carex 1 foot apart.
 Space them, 1.5+ feet for gaps between plants.

 Click here for a list of 7 additional low-maintenance plants